School of Social and Political Science

 Background

 I am a Lecturer in Sociology at the School of Social and Political Science.
 My research interests include migration, work, emotions, intimacy and personal life, ethnicity and gender, rural-urban inequality, labour and welfare.
-My forthcoming monograph, entitled Intimacy as a Lens on Work and Migration (with Bristol University Press), focuses on rural-urban migrants in a small city in Southwest China who work as ethnic performers and who are mostly from ethnic minority backgrounds.
+My monograph, entitled Intimacy as a Lens on Work and Migration (with Bristol University Press), focuses on rural-urban migrants in a small city in Southwest China who work as ethnic performers and who are mostly from ethnic minority backgrounds.
 It explores the intimate consequences of inequalities, and how intimacy, in turn, offers a fresh set of insights into understanding the multi-layered and intersecting inequalities of rural-urban divide, ethnicity and gender in contemporary China.

 Before joining Edinburgh, I worked as a Postdoctoral Research Fellow in Sociology at Bielefeld University in Germany, working for the ERC-funded project WelfareStruggles which comparatively explores the logic of welfare provisions for migrant workers in global factories in China and Vietnam.
 I remain a research associate of the project.
 I was a visiting fellow for the Joint Project 'Worldmaking from a Global Perspective--a Dialogue with China', through which I visited the Sinology Department at Würzburg University in 2021.